Explore Thermal Transfer Printers: Basics, Explanation, and Key Facts

 How Thermal Transfer Printing Works

-Ink ribbon coated with wax, resin, or a blend
+- Ink ribbon (wax, resin, or hybrid)

 | Step | Action | Result |